 Understanding the Adolescent Brain 0-3

 A child’s brain undergoes an amazing period of development from birth to three—producing more than a million neural connections each second.

 The Power of Communication:

 New York Times – 1997

 “New studies are showing that spoken language has an astonishing impact on an infant’s brain development.
 In fact, some researchers say the number of words an infant hears each day is the single most important predictor of later intelligence, school success and social competence.”

 As predicted, infants made a greater effort to communicate, making more ‘vocalizations’, when the adult made direct eye contact – and individual infants who made longer vocalizations also had higher brainwave synchrony with the adult.

 Dr. Victoria Leong, Cambridge University Researcher

 “It might be the case that eye contact between infants and caregivers stimulates communicative development and language development.”
 Notably, video eye contact has similar results.
-Logically, Gooru Mirror contact will have the same result.
+We’ve seen that the Gooru Stroller Mirror has the same result.